HathorNetwork/hathor-explorer-service/text/0003-metadata-api.md

 }

 TransactionMeta {
-  id: string,                           // hash id of token or transaction
+  id: string,                           // transaction hash
   context: string,                      // a message to be shown on transaction page
   genesis: boolean                      // if transaction is genesis or not }